 Let’s enjoy the Tet in style!

 You will see children following their parents to fashion shops for new cloth.
-Middle-aged men rush for last shipping orders.
+Middle-aged men rush for the last shipping orders.
 Candies and sugared fruits are all in front of any shops.

 It’s another atmosphere from daily business.
 Everyone seems busier within rush and smiles.